-“Stupid As S***” — CNN Host Insults Voters Amid Accusations CNN Is Biased Against Donald Trump
+‘Stupid As S***’ — CNN Insults Voters Amid Accusations CNN Is Biased Against Donald Trump

 Carr responds: “Oh, no. They’re stupid as sh*t.”

-Carr also criticizes Trump’s campaign manager, and White House adviser, Kellyann Conway, insulting her physical appearance.
+Carr also criticizes Trump’s campaign manager and White House adviser, Kellyann Conway, insulting her physical appearance.

 “She looks like she got hit with a shovel,” says the CNN producer.